70 year old, third generation, family owned and operated jewelry store?

 In 1977 Daniel Dostie began working for his father Jules doing jewelry repair.
 For many years he trained and developed his skills as a designer and jewelry technician.
 Over the years he gradually increased his knowledge as a jewelry professional; Completing his Diamond Grading and Evaluation through The Gemological Institute Of America (GIA) in 1981, receiving his title of Registered Jeweler in 1982 and his title of Certified Gemologist Appraiser through The American Gem Society in 1987.
 Purchasing the business from his father in 1989, he has continued the tradition of quality service and jewelry education.

 In 2003 Daniel introduced his son, Michael Dostie to the family business.
 Apprenticing under the guidance of his father for three years, Michael steadily learned and developed the skills to repair, design, and fabricate fine jewelry.
-The standards established seventy years ago still remain the keystone of J. Dostie Jewelers, passed down through three generations of the Dostie family.
+The standards established over seventy-five years ago still remain the keystone of J. Dostie Jewelers, passed down through three generations of the Dostie family.